WooCommerce SEO: 10 Tips & Best Practices for Higher Rankings

 ecommerce security

 Regularly update your software and apps to fix vulnerabilities.
-Install a firewall protection to block unauthorized access.
-Use antivirus programs to detect and remove harmful viruses.
+If your hosting platform does not already include them, you can install firewall protection to block unauthorised access and use antivirus programs to detect and remove harmful viruses.

 When your store claims a top spot, it becomes highly visible to a larger audience.
 And with more eyeballs on your store, the potential for increased sales grows exponentially.